dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ---
 # SNAPPY Compression for Parquet, ORC, Avro

-This article describes the steps to gauge the query performance and the storage output upon applying SNAPPY compression on the database tables with Avro, ORC and Parquet file formats in both Hive LLAP and Impala query engine using Cloudera Data Warehouse (CDW) in CDP Private Cloud platform.
+This article describes the steps to gauge the query performance and storage output upon applying SNAPPY compression on the database tables with Avro, ORC and Parquet file formats in both Hive LLAP and Impala query engine using CDW in CDP Private Cloud platform.

 - TOC
 {:toc}